JoshOrndorff/recipes/text/prepare-kitchen/3-kitchen-organization.md

 # Kitchen Organization

-Now that your kitchen is well-equipped with all the right tool (bowl, knives, rust compiler, etc), let's take a look at how it is organized.
+Now that your kitchen is well-equipped with all the right tools (bowls, knives, Rust compiler, etc), let's take a look at how it is organized.

 ## Structure of a Substrate Node